Affirmations (L. Ron Hubbard): Analysis and interpretations

 Lawrence Wright suggests in his book Going Clear: Scientology, Hollywood, and the Prison of Belief that in the Affimations "Hubbard is using techniques on himself that he would later develop into Dianetics."
-He draws parallels with the practice of "auditing" used in Dianetics and Scientology, noting that the Affimations and Dianetics both involve tackling difficult memories that hold back mental and spiritual progress.
+He draws parallels with the practice of "auditing" used in Dianetics and Scientology, noting that the Affirmations and Dianetics both involve tackling difficult memories that hold back mental and spiritual progress.
 The Affirmations themselves are intended to overcome the psychological effects of these memories.
 Wright calls the Affirmations "certainly be the most revealing and intimate disclosures Hubbard ever made about himself" and comments that they reveal "a man who is ashamed of his tendency to fabricate personal stories, who is conflicted about his sexual needs, and who worries about his mortality.
 He has a predatory view of women but at the same time fears their power to humiliate him."

 Hugh Urban links the Affirmations with the magical practices that Hubbard participated in while a member of the OTO.
 He notes that Hubbard refers to the Affirmations as "incantations", which suggests that he intended them to be a magical ritual.
 Indeed, one of the Affirmations is "that my magical work is powerful and effective".
 During his stay with Parsons, Hubbard had come to regard himself as an adept or "magus", an enlightened spiritual being existing on a higher spiritual plane than the rest of the human race.
 Urban highlights Hubbard's repeated invocations of the Guardian, his spiritual adviser.
 This concept is drawn directly from Aleister Crowley's book Magick in Theory and Practice, which advocates that "adepts" should make it a priority to get in touch with their Guardian.
 Like Crowley's Magick, Hubbard's Affirmations assert that he was all-powerful and invulnerable because of his contact with the Guardian:

 Janet Reitman and Urban both note that the Affirmations contain themes that reappeared later in Scientology.
 Reitman points to one Affirmation that foreshadows Hubbard's future interest in mental healing: "You understand all the workings of the minds of humans around you, for you are a doctor of minds, bodies and influences."
 Len Oakes writes that Hubbard appears to have been so convinced of the power of his words that he used them "to make love to an image of himself."
 He characterises Hubbard's belief as a symptom of "an infantile, magical view of the world wherein one only need wish to make it so" and comments that beneath Hubbard's "freewheeling, lying exterior was a rigid, driven, superstitious mind-set desperate to win every time."